shantamsultania/object_detection_using_yolo_in_video_and_webcam/README.md

-# object_detection_using_yolo_in_video_and_webcam
+# Object detection using yolo in Image, video and webcam.

-this is to detect objects in an video or by use of webcam using opencv, yolo and python
+This is to detect objects in an video or by use of webcam using opencv, yolo and python

 this is a program to detect objects in an video using YOLO algorithm This program is for object detection using YOLO.